You may wish to see page one first.

 Tomba di Gallieno

 This large brick monument is thought to be the tomb of Emperor Gallienus; it was surrounded by a porch.
-The heirs of this emperor built a similar large circular construction (a nymphaeum) on their estate inside Rome.
 The tomb is located at the IXth mile of Via Appia near the site of the first mutatio, the staging post where mail messengers changed their horses.
 The image used as background for this page shows an isolated wall of this tomb.

 The mounds which flank this part of Via Appia Antica occasionally show the structure of the tombs which they hide; many of them were built in opus caementicium, a sort of concrete made up of flints and mortar; because the resulting walls were very solid, but not nice to see they were faced with square stones forming a diagonal pattern (opus reticulatum) (see a page on Roman construction techniques).

 After crossing Via di Fioranello, which leads to the nearby Ciampino Airport, Via Appia Antica gets narrower and is unpaved.
 Fragments of monuments are scattered around rather than being arranged at the sides of the road.

 Stone quarry and an old hayloft which is part of Tenuta di Fiorano